 It’s a fierce book about writing and having a room of one’s own to do that.

-Woolf dives into the exploration of independence and creativity as she argues that a woman must have both the intellectual and financial freedom to write fiction.
-She takes you on a thought-provoking journey through history and imagination, inspiring you, woman or man, to carve out your own space for self-expression.
+Woolf argues that a woman must have both intellectual and financial freedom to write fiction.
+This thought-provoking journey through history and imagination inspires both women and men to carve out their own space for self-expression.

 Buy the book: Amazon